jlm429/FHIRalertemulator/README.md

 # FHIRalertemulator

-<p>Note: This project is generated with <a href="https://github.com/yeoman/generator-angular">yo angular generator</a>
+<p>Note: This project was generated with <a href="https://github.com/yeoman/generator-angular">yo angular generator</a>
       version 1.0.0.</p>

 <p><a href="http://gatechemra.azurewebsites.net">http://gatechemra.azurewebsites.net</a></p>